Assetto Corsa Car Setup Guide

-Gear ratios can also be used to target RPMs to avoid awkward gear shifts during slow turns.
-Downshifting mid-turn can potentially destabilize the car if it makes the gear start with a high RPM, so modifying gear ratios can help you avoid it.
-Ideally, you want to set up the ratios so that the speed at which you take a turn puts you at the beginning of a gear.
+Gear ratios can be used to target RPMs to avoid awkward gear shifts during slow turns.
+Downshifting mid-turn can potentially destabilize the car, so modifying gear ratios can help you avoid it.
+Ideally, you want to set up the ratios so that the speed at which you take a slow turn puts you at the beginning of a gear.
 This allows you to leverage the full length of the gear to accelerate out.
 Look at the speed and gear at which you take a turn and target the top speed of the previous gear to that speed.
-If you take a turn at 80 km/h, you can set your first gear to end at that speed while adjusting the second gear proportionally, so that you will be at the beginning of the second gear when you start accelerating out of the turn.
+If you take a turn at 80 km/h, you can set your first gear to end at that speed so that you will be at the beginning of the second gear when you start accelerating out of the turn.

 Keeping the lower gears low gives you more acceleration while making the top gear higher gives you the top speed you need, but they need to be balanced so that each gear starts at a consistent RPM.